Hey Kids (Start Here)

 And Mako has killed with her thoughts.

 She knows then, looking at them, that it will be hard for Newt to go to Berkeley and to study neuroscience.
 It will be so hard for him to do it that it might be impossible.
 It will be difficult for Hermann to hold him to the confines of a normal life because Newt has never had that.
-He has never lived like this before, trying to sleep when he is supposed to sleep, trying to eat when he is supposed to eat, trying not to lose himself in what he is doing, always saying no to what he does not want to want.
+He’s never lived like this before, trying to sleep when he’s supposed to sleep, trying to eat when he’s supposed to eat, trying not to lose himself in what he’s doing, always saying no to what he doesn’t want to want.

-Mako does not smile.
-“What were you thinking of?” she whispers.
+Mako doesn’t smile.
+“What were you thinking of?” she asks.

-“Oh you know,” Newt says.
+“Oh y’know,” Newt says.
 “The usual.
 Insanity.
 Vivisection.
 Death.
 Dopamine.
 Breakfast.”

-Hermann looks away and closes a hand briefly on Newt’s shoulder before he walks into the kitchen, leaving them alone.
+Hermann looks away and closes a hand on Newt’s shoulder.
+He walks into the kitchen, leaving them alone.

 She knows then that he was serious too.

-They look at each other and when he starts to bleed she does not cry and she does not look away.
+They look at each other and when he starts to bleed she doesn’t cry and she doesn’t look away.
 She hands him a tissue.

 “What happens to a fraction of a hive mind?”
 Newt whispers.